Luc Besson: Legacy and honours

-Besson won the Lumière Award for Best Director and the César Award for Best Director, for his film The Fifth Element (1997).
-He was nominated for Best Director and Best Picture César Awards for his films Léon: The Professional (1994) and The Messenger: The Story of Joan of Arc (1999).
+Besson was nominated for the César Awards for Best Director and Best Film for both Léon: The Professional and The Messenger: The Story of Joan of Arc.'
+He won the Lumière Awards for Best Director and Best Film for Joan of Arc.
+He won the Lumière Award for Best Director and the Cesar Award for Best Director for The Fifth Element.

-Among Besson's awards are the Brussels International Festival of Fantasy Film Critics Prize, Fantasporto Audience Jury Award-Special Mention, Best Director, and Best Film, for Le Dernier Combat in 1983; the Italian National Syndicate of Film Journalists Silver Ribbon-Best Director-Foreign Film, for La Femme Nikita, 1990; the Alexander Korda Award for Best British Film, Nil by Mouth, 1997; and the Best Director Cesar Award, for The Fifth Element, 1997.
+Besson's awards also include the Brussels International Festival of Fantasy Film Critics Prize, Fantasporto Audience Jury Award-Special Mention, Best Director, and Best Film, for Le Dernier Combat in 1983; the Italian National Syndicate of Film Journalists Silver Ribbon-Best Director-Foreign Film, for La Femme Nikita, 1990; and the Alexander Korda Award for Best British Film, Nil by Mouth, 1997.